 3. “With some additional effort, they are confident that he will be successful.”

 Again, the writer is erroneously associating the subject represented by the pronoun with the introductory phrase.
 The solution, as before, is to start with the subject (“They are confident that with some additional effort, he will be successful”) or to make the phrase containing the pronoun a parenthetical phrase (“With some additional effort, they are confident, he will be successful”).

-12 Responses to “3 Cases of Confusion with Introductory Adverbial Phrases”
+12 thoughts on “3 Cases of Confusion with Introductory Adverbial Phrases”